Skip to content

 file.read / file.write

-For paths outside the default zones.
+Declares paths the actor may need.
 Each entry has:

-• path — absolute, or relative to CWD. ~ is expanded.
+• path — absolute, or relative to the zone root. ~ is expanded.

 • scopejust_path (this exact path) or recursive (this path and everything below it).